Invertebrates of Antelope Island

 Skimmer Dragonfly

-The skimmers are robust-bodied dragonfly that includes some with bold patterns, like the ten spotted skimmer and the neon skimmer.
+The skimmers are robust-bodied dragonflies that include some with bold patterns, like the ten spotted skimmer and the neon skimmer.
 Like most adult dragonflies, their aerial performance can also be striking with males fiercely guarding territory and females diving toward the surface of the water to lay eggs.
 Juvenile dragonflies are called naiads, like the mythological water nymph, and are much longer-lived than adults.
 If one floats by, remember to thank it for eating so many of the biting flying insects that bother us!

 Sand Wasp (Bemix sp.)